-Transition planning for your child’s next step is never easy, especially if your son or daughter is blind or has a visual impairment.
+Transition planning for your student’s next step is never easy, especially if your young adult is blind or has a visual impairment.
 At a Perkins School for the Blind workshop for parents, Transition Coordinator Denise Fitzgerald shared advice on how to help your student gain the skills and confidence they need to successfully transition from school to adult life.
 Here are 10 of her tips:

 - Begin with the end in mind.
-Parents should start by envisioning a challenging, fulfilling life for their child.
+Parents should start by envisioning a challenging, fulfilling life for their student.
 Does it consist of college?
 A job?
 A home of their own?
 “Don’t just think about their graduation day, go further,” said Fitzgerald.
 “Expand your thinking about what your student might be doing (next).”
 Transition is the beginning, not the end.

 - Start young.
 Encourage your young adult to contribute around the house, no matter how young they are.
 Whether it’s unloading the dishwasher or hanging up a coat, teaching children to perform small chores builds confidence and helps them develop independent living skills.

 - Pursue work opportunities.
 Help your adult child experience as many jobs as possible through work placements or internships.
 At Perkins, students are exposed to a wide array of vocations from a young age.
 As a result, they are better prepared to identify career goals as young adults.

 - Have a back-up plan.
 When Fitzgerald helps Perkins students map out their future, she makes sure to include more than one route.
 “We have a plan A, B, C and D,” she said.
 Transition planning can be an uncertain time for students and their families – it’s best to be prepared and flexible.